 OCR Labs wanted to get an unbiased opinion on the Identity Verification industry from all those it touches.
 In order to facilitate this we reached out to John Marsden, previously of Equifax, iovation, TransUnion and now We Fight Fraud, to interview his industry contacts with no commercial interest to get an honest opinion of how practitioners, consumers and fraudsters see Identity Verification technology and the industry as a whole.
-In this part 1 of a 3 part series, John explores how practitioners see the space and what they truly value.
+In this part 1 of a 4 part series (practitioners, consumers and fraudsters), John explores how practitioners see the space and what they truly value.

 Over to you, John...

 I have had the pleasure of a lifetime selling and supporting systems designed to deliver trust in an online interaction and often, hit regulatory standards.
 Concentrating on the subject at hand, I bring some preconceptions, but moreover, my clients over the years have always regarded me with some ‘sales resistance’.
 Independence can be liberating, what do buyers of Identity Verification (IDV) tools think is critical in their purchase and use of Document based IDV.
 For once, with no invested interest, I find out what’s important to them and their businesses.

 Put very succinctly, by the Fraud Operations Manager at one of the larger UK Challenger banks, ‘I need 24x7 uptime and reliable accuracy’.
 This need for around the clock uptime is common across industries, always on is essential to Gambling, Retail, Finance and Banking alike.
 Their businesses are 24x7, even one of the banks cites that it’s normal for hundreds of applications to be received in the early morning hours.
 Digital is always on, the supplier must be.